pirishd/InstantMock/README.md

 *InstantMock* aims at creating mocks easily in Swift 4, and configuring them with expectations or stubbed implementations.

+For previous versions supporting Swift 3, see InstantMock versions 1.1.x.

 For examples, see `Example.playground`.

 ## How to Create a Mock?